nufuturo-ufcg/clj-smells-catalog/README.md

   -  **Source:** [Record Constructors](https://stuartsierra.com/2015/05/17/clojure-record-constructors/)<br>
       **Excerpt:** “defrecord and deftype compile into Java classes, so it is possible to construct them using Java interop syntax like this [...]
 But don't do that.
 Interop syntax is for interop with Java libraries.”

-## Unboudend Buffering in Channels
+## Unbounded Buffering in Channels

 * __Description:__ This smell occurs when a developer relies on an unbounded channel buffer (e.g., creating a channel with no size limit or an explicit `(chan)`).
 This disregard for backpressure and resource constraints, risking severe memory leaks (`OutOfMemoryError`) in production if the message producer is faster than the consumer.
 Channels should always specify a bounded buffer size or use explicit buffer types (`sliding-buffer`, `dropping-buffer`) to control resource consumption.